Overview

 Their notice letter must include:

-• the amount of the debt on the date it was first due and payable and, if different, the amount currently owing
+• amount of the debt when it was first due and payable

-• the name of the business/individual you owe money to and, if different, the name of the original creditor
+• the name of the current creditor — if different, the name of the original creditor

-• notification that the collection agency will provide a breakdown of the current amount owing, if requested
+• a statement that the collection agency will provide a breakdown of the current amount owing, if requested

-• a mandatory statement advising you to contact the collection agency if you have questions, to request information about the current amount of debt owed, or the amount owed when it was first due and payable, and if applicable, a breakdown of the difference between those amounts
+• a mandatory statement to contact the collection agency if you have questions or want more information about the current amount of debt owed or the amount owed when it was first due and payable and if applicable, a breakdown of the difference between those amounts

 • the authority of the collection agency to demand payment of the debt

-• the contact information of the collection agency, including the full mailing address, toll-free telephone number and, where available, email address and fax number
+• contact details of the collection agency: full mailing address, toll-free telephone number and if available, email address and fax number

-• a copy of this disclosure statement, which explains your rights and the steps you can take if you think the agency has broken the law.
+• a copy of this disclosure statement, which explains your rights and what to do if the agency breaks the law.

 After the agency sends the notice letter

-The collection agency must wait 6 days before they attempt to contact you to collect payment of the debt after sending the notice letter.
+• They must wait 6 days before trying to contact you to collect payment

-Regulations limits how often and when collection agencies can contact you.
+There are limitations to how often and when collection agencies may contact you.

 Contact includes: